simpleviewinc/jsvalidator/README.md

 * `date` - Key is `instanceof Date`
 * `array` - Arrays which pass `instanceof Array`
 * `object` - Objects which pass `typeof "object"`
+* `indexObject` - Objects which have key values where the key names are unknown but the values match a schema such as { foo : number, bar : number, baz : number }
 * `function` - Key is a `typeof "function"`